 In addition to our formal learning, we visit the Leisure Centre regularly for swimming and have opportunities to take part in a range of activities including gymnastics (at the local Gym), horse riding and stable management (at Old Mill Stables), plus a timetable of sporting activities often involving other schools.
 We also like to get out and about as much as possible.

-In class 6, we decide our own rules and earn stickers, dojos and rewards.
+In Palm Class, we decide our own rules and earn stickers, dojos and rewards.
 We earn epic dojos for doing homework!

 Science Week visit to Newlyn Harbour (March 2020)

 Our science week topic was diversity and so we headed to Newlyn to look at the fish caught by local trawlers.
 We saw a huge variety of fish from Hake and Red Mullet to Squid and Dogfish - it was amazing - and all from one trawler!
 Please can I say a huge thank you to Lionel, the Market Manager, who gave up his time to show us round and gave us so much fascinating information.

 We were also lucky enough to meet up with a fisherman who told us about his fishing boat and took some of us on board.
 He also showed us the lifeboat house where we were able to try on lots of protective clothing and get out of the rain.
 Can I also say a massive thank you to Dave - pupils were so excited to have a look around your boat, although I'm not sure a fishing career is for them!

 It was an amazing trip and we learnt loads to take back to school and share with everyone.